elahefa/NYC-Citibike-Dataset-Analysis/README.md

 4  |West St & Chambers St|266036
 5  |Broadway & E 14 St|243596
 ## What is the gender distribution of Citibike users?
+67% of users are men and ~21% of users are women.
 ```
 SELECT
     COUNT(IF(gender = 'male', 1, NULL)) male_count,